HuuDuc/musicbox-react/README.md

 webpack-dev-server --watch
 ```

-In your favourite internet browser, open a tab with the URL below
+In your favourite internet browser, open a tab and copy/past the URL below
 ```
 http://localhost:8080
 ```